OpenAperture/notifications/README.md

 The following configuration values must be defined either as environment variables or as part of the environment configuration files:

-* AMQP Username
+* Current Exchange
   * Type:  String
-	* Description:  The username for the AMQP connection
+  * Description:  The identifier of the exchange in which Notifications is running
-  * Environment Variable:  MESSAGING_USERNAME
+  * Environment Variable:  EXCHANGE_ID
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :username
-* AMQP Password
+* Current Broker
   * Type:  String
-	* Description:  The password for the AMQP connection
+  * Description:  The identifier of the broker to which Notifications is connecting
-  * Environment Variable:  MESSAGING_PASSWORD
+  * Environment Variable:  BROKER_ID
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :password
-* AMQP Host
+* Manager URL
   * Type: String
-	* Description:  The host for the AMQP connection
+  * Description: The url of the OpenAperture Manager
-  * Environment Variable:  MESSAGING_HOST
+  * Environment Variable:  MANAGER_URL
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :host
+  * Environment Configuration (.exs): :openaperture_manager_api, :manager_url
-* AMQP Virtual Host
+* OAuth Login URL
   * Type: String
-	* Description:  The virtual host for the AMQP connection
+  * Description: The login url of the OAuth2 server
-  * Environment Variable:  MESSAGING_VIRTUAL_HOST
+  * Environment Variable:  OAUTH_LOGIN_URL
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :virtual_host
+  * Environment Configuration (.exs): :openaperture_manager_api, :oauth_login_url
-* Failover AMQP Username
+* OAuth Client ID
   * Type: String
-  * Description:  The username for the failover AMQP connection
+  * Description: The OAuth2 client id to be used for authenticating with the OpenAperture Manager
-  * Environment Variable:  FAILOVER_MESSAGING_USERNAME
+  * Environment Variable:  OAUTH_CLIENT_ID
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :failover_username
+  * Environment Configuration (.exs): :openaperture_manager_api, :oauth_client_id
-* Failover AMQP Password
+* OAuth Client Secret
   * Type: String
-  * Description:  The password for the failover AMQP connection
-  * Environment Variable:  FAILOVER_MESSAGING_PASSWORD
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :failover_password
-* Failover AMQP Host
-  * Type:  String
-  * Description:  The host for the failover AMQP connection
-  * Environment Variable:  FAILOVER_MESSAGING_HOST
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :failover_host
-* Failover AMQP Virtual Host
-  * Type:  String
-  * Description:  The virtual host for the failover AMQP connection
-  * Environment Variable:  FAILOVER_MESSAGING_VIRTUAL_HOST
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :failover_virtual_host
-* AMQP Exchange
-	* Type:  String
-	* Description:  The exchange for the AMQP connection
-  * Environment Variable:  MESSAGING_EXCHANGE
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :exchange
-* Failover AMQP Exchange
-  * Type:  String
-  * Description:  The failover exchange for the failover AMQP connection
+  * Description: The OAuth2 client secret to be used for authenticating with the OpenAperture Manager
-  * Environment Variable:  FAILOVER_MESSAGING_EXCHANGE
-  * Environment Configuration (<env>.exs):  :cloudos_messaging, :failover_exchange
-* HipChat Authentication Tokens
-	* Type:  Comma delimited string (no spaces)
-	* Description:  A comma delimited string of [HipChat authentication tokens](https://www.hipchat.com/docs/apiv2/auth), used for publishing messages to HipChat.
-  * Environment Variable:  HIPCHAT_AUTH_TOKENS
-  * Environment Configuration (<env>.exs):  :hipchat, :auth_tokens
-* HipChat Authentication Tokens
-	* Type:  String
-	* Description:  A default room name must be configured as part of the module, to ensure that all messages are published somewhere.
-  * Environment Variable:  HIPCHAT_DEFAULT_ROOM_NAME
+  * Environment Variable:  OAUTH_CLIENT_SECRET
-  * Environment Configuration (<env>.exs):  :hipchat, :default_room_name
+  * Environment Configuration (.exs): :openaperture_manager_api, :oauth_client_secret

 ## Building & Testing